JLiang7/Iris_Lab/README.md

 | 0  | 13 | 0  | 0  |
 | 1  | 0  | 16 | 0  |
 | 2  | 0  | 1  | 8  |

+> **Conclusion**

+>- Both the Random Forest and XGBoost has achieved similar Accuracy Scores
+>- The dataset is too small to come to any conclusion of which model is better